deja-vu-platform/deja-vu/docs/authoring-cliches.md

   produce the object as output.
 For example, when `show-foo` loads a `Foo` if an `id` is given it should output the object `loadedFoo`.

+- Usually, show actions perform a check called `this.canEval()` to avoid unnecessary reloading of the data it had previously loaded.
+If this is the case, instead of calling `this.gs.get(...)`, the action should call `this.gs.noRequest()` so that the run service knows that the action does not intend to perform a request.
+If there is a possibility that an action will not perform a request (e.g. because it calls `this.gs.noRequest()` in some cases), the action name (e.g. `clichename-show-foo`) should be included in the `actionsRequestOptional` array field of the cliché's `dvconfig.json` file.

 ## Create actions